Oils Cooking with Oils & Fats

 Much more serious is the possibility of severe personal injury from spilled oil or oil that splatters from contact with water.
 Oils are essential, but so is care.

 • Do not overheat oils.
-When an oil is at its smoke point it's also near its flash point, and an oil fire is very serious and difficult to extinguish.
-NEVER EVER attempt to put out an oil fire with water, you'll have flaming oil splattered far and wide and probably on you. slide a lid over it or smother it with a cushion.
+When an oil is at its smoke point it's also not far from its flash point, and an oil fire is very serious and difficult to extinguish.
+NEVER EVER attempt to put out an oil fire with water, you'll have flaming oil splattered far and wide and probably on you.
+Slide a lid over it or smother it with a cushion.
 In the oven, keep the oven closed and turn off the heat.

 • When adding ingredients to hot oil make sure they're as dry as possible to avoid splattering.